HBhawe/HBhawe/README.md

 - 👋 Hi, I’m @HBhawe
 - 👀 I’m interested in Computational Biology, Machine Learning and Population Genetics.
 - 🌱 I’m currently learning various Bioinformatics tools and softwares while learning Machine learning theory
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me by email: harshalb97@outlook.com

 <!---
 HBhawe/HBhawe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.